Vacuum Wars is reader supported. When you make a purchase using links on our site we may earn a commission. Details.

 Comparing Robot Vacuums $1000 to $1300

 We tested each of the robots below in our studio.
-The Dreame L50 Ultra led this category, but you can use the comparison table to see how all models differ in features, navigation, suction, and overall value.
-Swipe left and right on mobile to explore.
+The Dreame L60 Pro Ultra earned our top spot in this category, but you can use the comparison table to see how all models differ in features, navigation, suction, and overall value.

 Want to compare more models?
 Open our full robot vacuum comparison app to explore hundreds of side-by-side comparisons.